Self-regulated biological transportation structures with general entropy dissipations, part I: the 1D case: Introduction

-The functional $E=E[D]$ is to be minimized with respect to the symmetric and positive semidefinite diffusivity tensor field $D = D(x)$.
+In the recent work \cite{portaro2023} a class of self-regulating processes has been introduced, which is governed by minimization of the entropy dissipation \( E[D] = \int_{\Omega} \Phi''(u) \grad u \cdot D \grad u \dx. \) The functional $E=E[D]$ is to be minimized with respect to the symmetric and positive semidefinite diffusivity tensor field $D = D(x)$.
 Here $\Phi : \R \rightarrow \R$ is the convex entropy generating function and $u = u(x)$ denotes the concentration of the transported medium, e.g., chemical species, ions or nutrients.
 Moreover, $\Omega \subset \R^d$, $d \ge 1$ is a domain with $C^1$ boundary.